 The Fado Museum is on Largo do Chafariz de Dentro, 1 in the Alfama (see map below).
 There is parking at Jardim do Tabaco and Largo do Terreiro do Trigo parking lots.
 Buses 9, 25-A, 28, 35, 39, 46, 59, 90, 107, 206, and 216 will get you there.
 Closed Monday.

 There is a store where you can buy Fado and Portuguese guitar music on CD, as well as a Coffee Shop.

 For classic Fado, look for Amalia Rodrigues.
-You can preview some of her work from the widget on the right.
 For the hot new Fado, try Mariza.
 For guitar, look for the classic stylings of Carlos Paredes, the king of Portuguese guitar music.